 What is Coastal Grandma Style?

-Generally speaking, this look is associated with a woman in her late 50s to early 60s, living on the East Coast, views of the ocean, she to the market every morning, takes sunset walks on the beach, and she always has something scrumptious waiting for you in her all-white kitchen.
+Generally speaking, this look is associated with a woman in her late 50s to early 60s, living on the East Coast with views of the ocean, she goes to the market every morning, takes sunset walks on the beach, and she always has something scrumptious waiting for you in her all-white kitchen.
 Most likely she’ll also have a gorgeous interior that is bathed in whites and soft cool tones, that while pristine, is still comfortable and lived in.
 It’s an idyllic lifestyle look that has been made popular by Nancy Meyers movies including “It’s Complicated,” “Something’s Gotta Give,” and of course, “The Holiday.”

 What are the Elements of Coastal Grandma Style?